sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 rt.free()
 ```

 This is the minimal required code to run a script.
-You may notice a few things:
+You may notice a few
+things:

 * eval() takes two parameters, one for code and one for the file name.
-The file
-  name will be used for exception handling.
+  The file name will be used for exception formatting.
 * You have to free the context and runtime handles manually.
 This is
-  unfortunately unavoidable; the good news is that you won't have to do much
+  unfortunately unavoidable; the good news is that you won't have to do
-  manual memory management after this.
+  much manual memory management after this.

 The `res` variable then holds a QuickJS JSValue.
-In this case, we convert it
+In this case, we
-to a string before freeing it; you can skip conversion if you don't care about
+convert it to a string before freeing it.
+You can skip conversion if you
-the script's return value, but you must *always* free it.
+don't care about the script's return value, but you must *always* free
+it.

-You may be thinking to yourself, "come on, why is there no convenience wrapper
+You may be thinking to yourself, "why is there no convenience wrapper
 around this?"
-Well, it is because one thing we haven't talked about yet:
+The reason is illustrated in the next section.

 ### Error handling